Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Manufacturing Efficiency Dashboard using Power BI/readme.md

 # Factory – Manufacturing Efficiency Analysis (Power BI)

 ## 📌 Project Summary
-This project analyzed **manufacturing efficiency data** for an **RMG (Ready-Made Garments) factory** to gain insights into production performance, identify bottlenecks, and optimize operational efficiency.
+In this project I have analyzed **manufacturing efficiency data** for an **RMG (Ready-Made Garments) factory** to gain insights into production performance, identify bottlenecks, and optimize operational efficiency.
 Key metrics such as **planned hours, actual produced hours, efficiency, and Non-Productive Time (NPT)** were examined to highlight opportunities for improvement.

 ---